stanleyye/SDEChallenge/README.md

 # PaytmLabs SDE Challenge

 **For the coding question, the runtime is O(1) and the space complexity is O(n) where n is the number of elements added.
-This implementation allows for dynamic changing of N meaning that we can easily call getMovingAverageOf the last 2,3,4,5..etc without drastically harming the performance complexity.**
+This implementation allows for dynamic changing of N meaning that we can easily call getMovingAverageOf the last 2,3,4,5..etc while keeping O(1) runtime complexity for that function**

 **For the design question, please see the diagram**